jgwill/olca/README.md

 [`olca/state_helpers.py`](olca/state_helpers.py)).
 See [`ROADMAP.md`](ROADMAP.md)
 for full details.
 Dataset utilities for tagging or grouping traces are available via `olca fuse datasets`, mirroring `coaia fuse`.
+Websocket streaming and typed-state examples are a work in progress and will land in future releases.